iotexproject/iotex-core/README.md

 Currently, This repo is of alpha-quality with limited features supported and it is subjected to rapid change.
 Please contact us if you intend to run it in production.

+## Developer Support
+Feel free to contact us at our Gitter channel, we'd be happy to help: https://gitter.im/iotex-dev-community/Lobby

 ## Minimum requirements

 | Components | Version | Description |